pixeltris/USharp/README.md

 - Inside the "USharp\Binaries\Managed" Folder, Create a text file called 'DotNetRuntime' if it doesn't already exist.
 - Open it up, type 'CoreCLR', and save.
 - You can switch back to .NET Framework by replacing the text with 'CLR'.

+### Setting Up Mono/.NET Core For Packaging
+- Inside Your Project Folder, If you don't see a 'Binaries' folder, create it.
+- Inside Your Project's Binary Folder, Create a 'Managed' folder if it doesn't exist.
+- Copy the 'DotNetRuntime' text file from your "USharp\Binaries\Managed" folder, and paste it into your "ProjectName\Binaries\Managed" folder.
+- Copy the "CoreCLR" or "Mono" folder from your "USharp\Binaries" folder and paste it into your "ProjectName\Binaries" folder.
+- When you package your game, the USharp build file will automatically add these files to the runtime dependencies if they are in the right folder paths.

 # Issues / caveats